PaddlePaddle/models/PaddleCV/image_classification/README.md

 ## Supported models and performances

 Available top-1/top-5 validation accuracy on ImageNet 2012 are listed in table.
-Pretrained models can be downloaded by clicking related model names.
+Pretrained models can be downloaded by clicking related model names.Among them, ResNet50_vd_v1 is the common version of ResNet50_vd, and ResNet50_vd_v2 is the distilled version of ResNet50_vd.
 - Released models: specify parameter names

 |model | top-1/top-5 accuracy(CV2) |